 Zendesk automatically provides localization of the user interface and also the means to host and present your translated articles.
-You can also display custom snippets of translated text on your Help Center pages.
+You can also display custom snippets of translated text on your help center pages.
 For example, you may want to add a welcome message on the home page or a company tagline in the header.

 Authoring and managing your knowledge base content in Zendesk Guide

 Zendesk Guide includes an easy to use editor and content management tools to create knowledge base articles directly in Zendesk Guide.
-When you choose other languages to support, you can easily create language-specific versions of your articles.
-Guide creates the container for you, but you must provide the translated content to insert into them.
+When you choose other languages to support, you can easily create language-specific versions of your articles — Guide creates the container for you, but you must provide the translated content to insert into them.

 You can author your articles directly in Guide using the editor and you can also view and edit the underlying HTML source of those articles.

 For many Zendesk customers, the editor and content tools available in Guide are sufficient for creating and managing knowledge base articles.
-However, when you decide to start supporting other languages, your choice of a translation provider and the processes that come with that choice might affect what tools you’ll use to author and manage your knowledge base content.
+However, when you decide to start supporting other languages, your choice of a translation provider and the processes that come with that choice may affect what tools you’ll use to author and manage your knowledge base content.

 Your options for managing content translation

-In Guide you can easily create the containers for additional language versions of your articles.
+As you saw in the previous section, in Zendesk Guide you can easily create the containers for additional language versions of your articles.
 However, unless you have a staff of in-house translators, you need to find an external resource to do the translations.
 That means finding a way to get your default language content to and back from those external translators.

 - Find a translation service that provides a Zendesk integration.
 As you can see below in Use Zendesk translation integrations provided by third party translation services, there are many translation services that are integrated with Zendesk and make the exchange of content and its ongoing management a fairly easy and automated process.
-We highly recommend that you consider this approach for your Help Center translations.
+We highly recommend that you consider this approach for your help center translations.

-- Create your own integration and translation handoff process using the Help Center API.
+- Create your own integration and translation handoff process using the help center API.
 The means by which the translation agencies are able to integrate with Zendesk are available to you to create your own homegrown automated translation tools.
-The Zendesk Documentation team uses an implementation of the Help Center API to process our translations, and as you’ll see below in Use the Help Center API to automate the managing, handoff, and publishing of your content so do a number of Zendesk customers.
+The Zendesk Documentation team uses an implementation of the help center API to process our translations, and as you’ll see below in Use the help center API to automate the managing, handoff, and publishing of your content so do a number of Zendesk customers.
 This requires some programming, but there’s plenty of sample code available to get you started.

-Using Zendesk translation integrations provided by third party translation services
+Use Zendesk translation integrations provided by third party translation services

 Many cloud-based translation services are available to help you manage and translate your knowledge base content, working directly in Zendesk Guide.
-These are end-to-end solutions that do not require you to create any custom tools or do any programming with the Help Center API.
+These are end-to-end solutions that do not require you to create any custom tools or do any programming with the help center API.

-As an example, Unbabel, a Zendesk technology partner, has an integration called Unbabel Translate for Zendesk (available in the Zendesk Marketplace) that provides easy access to translation services for your customer service interactions and your knowledge base content.
+As an example, Unbabel, a Zendesk technology partner, has an integration called Unbabel Translate for Zendesk (available in the Zendesk Marketplace), that provides easy access to translation services for your customer service interactions and your knowledge base content.

 - GlobalLink Connect